Doxuno

 COMPANY AND PURPOSE

-The Company is incorporated in New Zealand under the Companies Act 1993 (CA 1993).
-The Company's registered office is at 12 Bowen Street, Wellington 6011.
+The Company is incorporated in New Zealand under the Companies Act 1993.
+Its registered office is at 12 Bowen Street, Wellington 6011.
 The Shareholders agree to operate the Company in accordance with the Companies Act 1993, the Company's constitution (if any), and this Agreement.
-This Agreement is supplemental to and shall prevail over the Company's constitution to the extent of any inconsistency, to the extent permitted by the CA 1993.
+To the extent any provision of this Agreement is more restrictive than a provision of the constitution, the more restrictive provision applies as between the Shareholders.
+To the extent any provision of this Agreement is inconsistent with the Companies Act 1993 in a way that cannot be cured by shareholder unanimity, the Companies Act 1993 prevails.

 2.